susanpallmann/witches-and-wagers/README.md

 ## Dev Diary

+- [X] 09/05/21:

+  * Edited new game function to handle avatars in the database depending on what's being done.

 - [X] 09/04/21:

   * Caused and then fixed a weird error where cards kept flashing more than once.